Your Republic Is Calling You: Themes

 Bichui jeguk retraces the trajectory of Korean society from the 1980s to the 2000s and the changes in the lives Koreans that came over that time span.
 From the aspect of political climate, national system, and the thought patterns of citizens, the South Korea of the 1980s that Kim Gi-yeong encounters is not much different from the North Korea of the 1980s.
+As one example of their similarity, you can take the passage in which Gi-yeong says that, among the subjects he had to be tested in to enter a South Korean university, it was “National Ethics” that was the easiest.
+In other words, South Korea’s “National Ethics,” which prioritized the nation and society, was similar to the North Korean system which prioritizes the party and its leader.

 In contrast to this, the consumer capitalist South Korea of the 2000s is a far cry from the 80s.
 And Gi-yeong—a former North Korean spy who infiltrated student movements but now leads a monotonous life as a fully assimilated citizen in a capitalist society—makes this contrast even more palpable for the reader.
 And while Gi-yeong believes that he is in control of his own life, in reality he is inundated with daily life and desensitized to everything.
-And the way in which Gi-yeong’s life is completely turned upside down by a single email signifies just how blind humans are to a wholly unpredictable future.
+And the way in which Gi-yeong's life is completely turned upside down by a single email signifies just how blind humans are to a wholly unpredictable future.
 Indeed, the harder Gi-yeong tries to understand the ordeal he finds himself in, the only thing that he learns is that he knows nothing, showing that humans are always at the whim of destiny, not matter how hard they struggle against it.